alanrvazquez/alanrvazquez.github.io/README.md

 - **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2021).
 Two-level orthogonal screening designs with 80, 96 and 112 runs, and up to 29 factors. **Journal of Quality Technology**.
 Published online.

 - Kort R., Schlösser, J., **Vazquez, A. R.**, Atakunda, P., Muhoozi, G. K. M., Wacoo, A. P., Sybesma, W. G. H., Westerberg, A. C., Iversen, P. O.,  and Schoen E. D. (2021).
-Model selection reveals the butyrate-producing gut bacterium Coprococcus eutactus as predictor for language development in three-year-old rural Ugandan children. **Frontiers in Microbiology, section Systems Microbiology**.
-Published online.
+Model selection reveals the butyrate-producing gut bacterium Coprococcus eutactus as predictor for language development in three-year-old rural Ugandan children. **Frontiers in Microbiology, section Systems Microbiology**, 12:1-14.

-- **Vazquez, A. R.**, Schoen, E. D., and Goos, P. (2020).
-A mixed integer optimization approach for model selection in screening experiments. **Journal of Quality Technology**.
-Published online.
+- **Vazquez, A. R.**, Schoen, E. D., and Goos, P. (2021).
+A mixed integer optimization approach for model selection in screening experiments. **Journal of Quality Technology**, 53:243-266.

 - Goos, P., Syafitri, U., Sartono, B., and **Vazquez, A. R.** (2020).
 A nonlinear multidimensional knapsack problem in the optimal design of mixture experiments. **European Journal of Operational Research**, 281:201-221.